 The main business activity of the Company is micro lending.
-The Company aspires to become one of the leading micro lenders in Georgia by leveraging its customer tailored product mix, experience and dedicated staff.
-The Company's financial products are: individual consumer loans, gold loans, auto loans and loans collateralized by real estate, financial leasing.
+The Company's aim is to become one of the leading micro lenders in Georgia by leveraging its customer tailored product mix, experience and dedicated staff.
+The Company's financial products are: individual consumer loans and loans collateralized with gold, auto, and real estate.

-For the year 2019 the Company and its subsidiaries (hereinafter - "the Group") have a head office and 18 service centers around Georgia (2018: a head office and 16 service centers).
+For the year 2020 the Company and its subsidiaries (hereinafter - "the Group") have a head office and 19 service centers around Georgia (2019: a head office and 18 service centers).